annie-taylor/automatedScoring/README.md

 # automatedScoring

-**Readme is not longer up to date, does not reflect changes made on 7/15/20**
+**Readme is no longer up to date, does not reflect changes made on 7/15/20**

 To run automatedScoring program in command line, follow the steps below (only need to perform step 1 when first downloading program):